Yuli Gurriel Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Rockies' 4.93 team ERA ranks 26th among all MLB pitching staffs.
+- The Rockies have a 4.91 team ERA that ranks 27th among all league pitching staffs.

-- The Rockies rank 19th in baseball in home runs allowed (58 total, 1.2 per game).
+- The Rockies rank 20th in baseball in home runs given up (60 total, 1.2 per game).

-- Gomber gets the start for the Rockies, his 10th of the season.
-He is 3-4 with a 6.70 ERA and 29 strikeouts in 44 1/3 innings pitched.
+- Kauffmann (0-1) makes the start for the Rockies, his second of the season.

-- In his last appearance on Wednesday against the Cincinnati Reds, the lefty went 4 1/3 innings, allowing five earned runs while surrendering eight hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 6.70, with 5.9 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.